bassmanitram/yacba/docs/API.md

 ###### `async send_message(message: str) -> AsyncIterator[Dict[str, Any]]`

-Send a message and stream responses.
+Send a message and stream responses from the agent.

 **Parameters**:
 - `message`: User message text